 For naan, you will need two cups of refined flour, one-fourth teaspoon of yeast, a half-cup of curd, and a small amount of water.

 Flatten to make thick pizza-like bread then pop into the oven.
-If you want, you can also add garlic, cumin, or chilis into the dough before baking.
+If you want, you can also add garlic, cumin, or chilis to the dough before baking.

 Set aside for about five to ten minutes.
 At this time, you can preheat the oven.
 Roll the dough to flatten and make it a translucent flatbread.
 Pop inside the oven until brown spots appear.